llvm/llvm-project/clang/docs/UsersManual.rst

 from default locations.
 If both variants are present, the default configuration files are loaded first.

-The command line option ``--config`` can be used to specify explicit configuration files in a Clang invocation.
+The command line option ``--config=`` can be used to specify explicit configuration files in a Clang invocation.
 If the option is used multiple times, all specified files are loaded, in order.
 For example:

 ::

-    clang --config /home/user/cfgs/testing.txt
+    clang --config=/home/user/cfgs/testing.txt
-    clang --config debug.cfg --config runtimes.cfg
+    clang --config=debug.cfg --config=runtimes.cfg

 If the provided argument contains a directory separator, it is considered as a file path, and options are read from that file.
 Otherwise the argument is